Test of streaming and triggered readout schemes for the TPEX Lead Tungstate Calorimeter: Streaming and Triggered Readout

 Both the QDC and the digitizer are read out by their own software which can be started independently from each other.
 The clock which defines the timing for the QDC data recording is totally asynchronous from the clock defining the timing for the digitizer data recording which is also asynchronous with the digitizer's own time stamps.
 This means that for each new run one would need to determine a new time offset between the clocks.
-In order to avoid this complication, the solution is to calculate the time difference between the subsequent events in QDC and digitizer data.
-The next step is to correct the 4 \% smaller number of digitizer coincidence events compared to QDC and one obtains data with excellent time alignment in both readout schemes shown in Fig.~\ref{figIF8:timeDiff}.
+In order to avoid this complication, the solution is to calculate the time difference between the subsequent events in the QDC and the digitizer data.
+The next step is to correct the 4\% fewer digitizer coincidence events compared to the QDC and one obtains data with excellent time alignment in both readout schemes as shown in Fig.~\ref{figIF8:timeDiff}.

-The other verification for the selected events and to provide a cross-check of the readout schemes is to plot the energy recorded by the digitizer versus the energy recorded by the QDC.
+An additional method of verification of the synchronization of the selected events, and to provide a cross-check of the readout schemes, is to plot the energy recorded by the digitizer versus the energy recorded by the QDC.
 As can be seen in Fig.~\ref{figIF9:Energy} the energies recorded in two different readout schemes are correlated, meaning that we identified digitizer events which correspond to events recorded by the QDC on an event-by-event basis.